 Why should I consider refinancing my student loan?

 If you have borrowed from a bank or private lender in the past to help fund an undergraduate or postgraduate degree then you may be able to take out a new, cheaper loan to pay off the remainder of what you owe.
 This will depend on your credit history and your current employment profile as well as how it has changed in the time since your first loan application.
-If you are now considered to be more creditworthy than you were, taking out a new loan could secure you a lower rate of interest or lower monthly instalment depending on your objectives.
+If your creditworthiness has improved, obtaining a new loan could result in a lower interest rate or reduced monthly instalments, depending on your goals.

 Can anyone take out a refinance loan?